 You’re managing a complicated project and need developers for your team?
 Not keen on hiring new folks, but afraid to outsource?
 Take it easy – we’re here to take care of those doubts.
 This article is the answer to your concerns.

 We all know how hard it is to find a skilled web- or mobile developer.
 It’s as difficult in London or New York as it is in Warsaw.
-The brain-drain phenomenon was neatly described by NetGuru’s Bartek Ciszewski, who reflected upon the case of London, being one tho most impressive modern tech hubs, draining talents from all over the world.
-American IT expert from the Silicon Valley we met recently made a good point, though it’s slightly politically incorrect: „Finding a good developer in EU or the States is just as impossible as finding a husband in NYC”.
-Carrying on with this romantic tune, we’d like to share a certain love story between Leaware, our Polish software house, and Flow Pilots – Belgian company, founded in 2011 and specialising in the development of user-centric and mobile applications.
-We’ve been cooperating for 4 years now, sharing Leaware developers’ know-how with FP team and working on various IT projects.
+The brain-drain phenomenon was neatly described by NetGuru’s Bartek Ciszewski, who reflected upon the case of London, being one of the most impressive modern tech hubs, draining talents from all over the world.
+American IT expert from Silicon Valley we met recently made a good point, though it’s slightly politically incorrect: “Finding a good developer in the EU or the States is just as impossible as finding a husband in NYC”.
+Carrying on with this romantic tune, we’d like to share a certain love story between Leaware, our Polish software house, and Flow Pilots – a Belgian company, founded in 2011 and specializing in the development of user-centric and mobile applications.
+We’ve been cooperating for 4 years now, sharing Leaware developers’ know-how with the FP team and working on various IT projects.